discosultan/test-assignments/csv-pipeline/README.md

 - **src**
   - **Pronoodle.Products** - Core library including business logic around products.
   - **Pronoodle.Products.Web** - Web interface for importing and viewing products.
 Communication is happening over websockets.
 Each file upload is performed on a dedicated socket.
 Product overview is live and streamed over another dedicated socket.
 Reconnection is not implemented.
+Number of entries displayed on the UI is limited and there is no way to run out memory there through large CSV files.
+Server uses an in-memory product repository and therefore can run out of memory.
 - **tests**
-  - **Pronoodle.Products.Integration** - Integration tests testing happy flow for each websocket endpoint.
+  - **Pronoodle.Products.Integration** - Integration tests test happy flow for each websocket endpoint.

 ## Getting started

 1. Start **Pronoodle.Products.Web** server.
 Default port is 5000.

 2. In browser, navigate to `http://localhost:5000/`.

+3. Try import a products `.csv` file (not included in this repo).

 ## Assignment description